 Where rose never grew!

-Great drops on the bunch grass,
+Great drops on the bunch

 But not of the dew!